CesareIurlaro/clips-project/README.md

 To solve the non-termination due to the great complexity of the problem, it was necessary to divide it into several sub-problems, each of which deals with satisfying one of the previously mentioned cities.

-The number of sub-problems into which the original problem has been divided appears to be equal to the number of cities to be met; some of them were further subdivided in such a way as to contain the 'branching factor'.
+The number of sub-problems into which the original problem has been divided appears to be equal to the number of cities to be met; some of them were further subdivided in such a way as to contain the `branching factor`.

 This has precluded the possibility of finding the optimal solution of the whole problem but it guaranteed us the optimality of the sub-solutions.
 Therefore, the solution proposed by us turns out to be sub-optimal.

 # Modeling the problem
-The problem was modeled using, in combination, both ordered facts and unordered facts, contained within the 'templates.clp' file, with prevalence of the first kind.
+The problem was modeled using, in combination, both ordered facts and unordered facts, contained within the `templates.clp` file, with prevalence of the first kind.
 The reason for this is to be found in the varied number of constructs usable only with ordered facts made available by CLIPS itself.

 Where we have not considered necessary such constructs, we used not ordered facts.